 - Collaborate across multifunctional teams to find new insights and implement continuous improvements.

 - Coordinate and manage workload to accomplish daily tasks.

 - Must be able to lift 35 pounds.

 - Capable of working in high temperature conditions in greenhouses.

-- Capable of working long hours during
+- Capable of working long hours during time-critical periods.

 - Bachelor or master’s degree in a relevant field, such as biology, plant science, botany, agronomy, horticulture, ecology, or any biological discipline requiring plant husbandry skills.

 - Previous greenhouse work experience is required.
 This includes work with greenhouse control systems (Argus), fertigation systems, and pest management.

 - Demonstrated horticultural skills in a professional setting or research in faculty labs is critical.